Form design: 10 tips on how to design a form that brings in conversions

 - Try to avoid help icons with a hover or click action.
 Instead use descriptive texts such as ‘What is this?’ or ‘Why is this information needed?’.

-Your form needs to be able to provide feedback.
+Your online form needs to be able to provide feedback.
 A form which cannot be submitted without informing its users why is worse than useless.

 - Users should always be allowed to click on the submit button.
 Disabling buttons because the form is invalid is a very bad practice and should be avoided;

-- Real-time validation is a good practice - especially when different input fields relate to one another;
+- Real-time inline validation is a good practice - especially when different input fields relate to one another;

 - When form submission fails, a top-level error message should appear with a double visual emphasis (typically red in color with a warning icon) above the form and indicate why it failed;